LeToNode/Play2.0-CN-doc/javaGuide/JavaDatabase.md

 ## Accessing the JDBC datasource

-The `play.api.db` package provide access to the configured datasources:
+The `play.db` package provide access to the configured datasources:

 ```java
 import play.db.*;